jayden-tse/CSCC01-Project/doc/sprint2/sprint2.md

+﻿# Sprint goal
-﻿Sprint goal: Connecting front-end and back-end for login, signup, profile and the zone
+ Connecting front-end and back-end for login, signup, profile and the zone

-Stories:
+# Participants
+* Our team: Yes
+* TA: Swarup Srini
+* Product Owners: Jacob, Warren Ward

+# Team capacity (max amount of user story points the team can take on)
+78

+# Decisions about user stories to be implemented
+* Prioritize integration of software and connecting front-end and back-end part of code together
+* Continue to work on user story for signup, login, profile and the zone until they are fully integrated

+# Stories to be completed
 * As a registered user, I want to recover my password so that I can access my account again if I forget
    * YES-15
    * Description: